 Only a finite number of neurons can fit in our head, and evolution seems to not have prioritized processing of #2 and #3.
 The brain has not devoted neurons to constantly comparing what you’re seeing now to what you saw half a second ago.
 Comparing what was present at two different times requires the limited resources of attention to be at that location at the two different times.
 We don’t know why evolution did not prioritize these, but one possibility is that a full comparison process (#2) would require a lot of neurons, and animals like us have been able to get by with other, simpler processes, which we will discuss next.

-Animations like that of the boat scene or this Paris scene sandwich a blank screen in between the two versions of the picture.
+Many of you have seen animations like that of the boat scene or this Paris scene, which sandwich a blank screen in between the two versions of the picture.
 It’s like a blank screen sandwich!
-(The two pictures of the scene are analogous to the two chocolate biscuits and the ice cream is analogous to the blank screen).
+The two pictures of the scene are analogous to the chocolate biscuits and the ice cream is analogous to the blank screen… yum.

-Here is a schematic of the timeline, wherein the arrow represents time.
+Here is a schematic of the timeline of a blank screen sandwich.

-That blank screen is critical - it creates flicker everywhere in between the two frames.
-That is, when the picture of the scene is replaced by the blank scene, it creates a flicker signal everywhere, and then more flicker everywhere when the second scene comes on.
+The blank screen is critical - it creates flicker everywhere in between the two frames.
+That is, when the picture of the scene is replaced by the blank scene, it creates a flicker signal everywhere, and then flicker everywhere again when the second scene comes on.

-Please view this animation of a change blindness video with the blank screen removed.
-In that animation, the only location that tickles your transient detectors is that of the change.
+When the blank screen is removed from a blank screen sandwich, the scene change is conspicuous; this animation is an example.
+In it, the only location that tickles your transient detectors is that of the change.
 As a result, your attention goes straight to the location of the change.

 Without the blank screen, the only location of flicker was the location of the changing object.
 The flicker called your attention to that location.
 With the blank screen, there’s flicker everywhere, so there is no indication of which of the many locations contains the change.